OMAS-IIIF/oldaplib/CODEX_LOG.md

 # CODEX_LOG

+### Update 2026-05-26 12:14
+- Decisions: Treat `rdf:type` from reasoned reads as an unordered set and choose the concrete resource class deterministically in `ResourceInstanceFactory`.
+- Implementation: Added QName type extraction and factory-local resource-class selection that filters known project/shared classes and removes inferred superclass candidates.
+- Open: Existing debug `print`/`pprint` output in `objectfactory.py` remains present from prior local changes and can be cleaned separately.
+- Risks/Assumptions: Ambiguous multiple concrete classes now raise `OldapErrorInconsistency` instead of selecting one arbitrarily.

+### Update 2026-05-26 11:42
+- Decisions: Restored Dublin Core Elements as a predefined context namespace because reasoning can expose inferred `dc:*` predicates from `dcterms:*` subproperties.
+- Implementation: Added `dc -> http://purl.org/dc/elements/1.1/` to `Context` default prefix and inverse namespace mappings.
+- Open: None.
+- Risks/Assumptions: `read_data()` intentionally reads inferred triples; callers may now receive `dc:type` alongside explicit `dcterms:type` where reasoning materializes the superproperty.

+### Update 2026-05-26 01:00
+- Decisions: Added a lightweight list-node context preparation API to `OldapList` instead of relying on full list reads as a side effect.
+- Implementation: Introduced `OldapList.ensure_list_node_context()` to register all `L-<list_id>` prefixes for a project's hierarchical lists without loading their nodes.
+- Open: Call sites such as resource/data-model read paths still need to invoke the new method before processing triples that may contain concrete list-node IRIs.
+- Risks/Assumptions: The method assumes list IRIs are readable as project-prefixed QNames after registering the project namespace in the shared context.

 ### Update 2026-05-14 02:12
 - Decisions: Added required project context files before making packaging changes.
 - Implementation: Created `codex.md` with concise project context and initialized this technical work log.